1. Home>

 Vosotras / Vosotrostoméisyou (plural) drink

-Ellas / Ellos / Ustedestomenthey drink, you (plural formal) drink
+Ellas / Ellos / Ustedestomenthey drink

 Or use our app: